๐จโ๐ฉโ๐งโ๐ฆ Distributed Training#

 Composer distributes work across devices via data-parallelism-only.
 We made this design choice in order to provide the most flexibility to algorithms, which can modify the training loop in complex ways.
 Data parallelism greatly simplifies model building and memory management.
 Every GPU is performing the same work, so inspecting the rank zero is sufficient to reason about memory, performance, and other properties.

-Within Composer, we have three options for data-parallelism-only execution: Pytorch DDP (default), Pytorch FSDP, and DeepSpeed Zero.
+Within Composer, we have two options for data-parallelism-only execution: Pytorch DDP (default) and Pytorch FSDP.
 Although Pytorch DDP is the default, Pytorch FSDP increases memory and computational efficiency when configured correctly while producing the same results and is the recommended option.

 Usage#